dmbarbour/glas/docs/GlasDesign.md

 ## Automated Testing

 As a simple convention, modules named `test.*` in scope when compiling a module (relative to Localization) could be treated as a test suite.
-These modules should export namespaces that define one or more pass-fail `test.*` methods.
+These modules might export any number of namespaces that define pass-fail `test.*` methods.

-Tests have limited access to effects: non-deterministic choice for fuzz testing or property testing, ephemeral state for environment simulation.
-State might be expressed via implicit parameters and algebraic effects.
-The sequence of choices would be included in the test report.
-Detailed test reports might further include log outputs or profiling information.
+These test methods have limited access to effects: non-deterministic choice for fuzz testing or property testing, ephemeral state for environment simulation.
+To support detailed output and structured test reports, the tests may include logging or profiling annotations, and test namespaces may also implement 'http' views of final test state.

-To reduce rework, it is feasible to configure shared services to cache test reports, or proxy compilation services might also run and cache tests.
+It should be feasible to share test efforts in many cases via configuring a cache.

 ## Performance